megnergit/fs-scanner-m3/README.md

 1df1944d39a2   rabbitmq:4.2.3-management   "docker-entrypoint.s…"   45 seconds ago   Up 45 seconds ....
 ```

-Note that the scanner (fs2mq) has already exited after sending file metadata to a rabbitmq queue.
+Note that the scanner (fs2mq) container has already exited after sending the
+metadata of files to a rabbitmq queue.

 ---
 ## Check messages on rabbitmq web UI

-First check if the exchange and queue have been created.
+### Open management UI

 Open ```localhost:15672``` and log in with user name (= the value of the environment

 variable ```RABBITMQ_USER``` and ```RABBITMQ_PASS```  in ```.env``` at the project root).

+If you did not change anything in `.env.example`,

+- User: admin
+- Password: admin

+### Exchange

+We will check if the exchange and queue have been created.

 ![Login](./images/login-1.png)

 Go to "Exchange" and make sure that there is ```fs2mq.ingress``` at the bottom.

 ![Exchange](./images/exchange-1.png)

+### Queue and messages

 Then click on "Queues and Streams", and find a new queue `files`.